CERN/TIGRE/Frontispiece/FAQ.md

 If you have any issues that is not addressed in the FAQ, or you found a bug in the code, please report it on [the issues page][2].

-If it is a specific problem in a specific scenario, please provide a [*Mnimal Complete Verifiable Example*][3] of the problem.
+If it is a specific problem in a specific scenario, please provide a [*Minimal Complete Verifiable Example*][3] of the problem.
 Make it as short as possible.
 Ensure that your example is self-complete, no other code is needed.
 Ensure that someone else can execute it and reproduce the error you are having.